kinsomaz/kinsomaz/README.md

 ## Hi there 👋, I'm Akinlade Abdulsamad Gbolahan

-#### I'm an Mobile Developer who is passionate about Technology and how it can be leveraged to affect communities positively.
+#### I'm a Mobile Developer who is passionate about Technology and how it can be leveraged to affect communities positively.
 I'm focused on developing highly scalable mobile applications using my technical skills.

 - 🔭 I’m currently working on all things mobile development/ web design
 - 👯 I’m looking to collaborate on Mobile and Backend Projects